20 awesome things to do on the Gold Coast with kids

 With a history of Australian wildlife preservation reaching back over half a century, the Currumbin Wildlife Sanctuary could be the best place to be on the Gold Coast with kids, especially for cute and cuddly encounters of the animal kind.
 The animal sanctuary welcomes visitors year round and even hosts eco-ranger programs for kids during the Queensland school holidays.

 If your kids really love the natural world, be sure to also visit David Fleay Wildlife Park.
 Established in 1952 and often described as the father of wildlife conservation, David was the first person to successfully breed platypuses in captivity.

 13. Learn to surf

 Known for its legendary surf breaks, treat the kids to a lesson from the pros that call these waves home.
-Surf schools such as Get Wet Surf School provides beginner lessons that have a stand up in the first lesson guarantee.
+Surf schools such as Walkin’ On Water Surf School provides beginner lessons that will have your little grommets standing in no time.

 14. Jellurgal Aboriginal Culture Centre